ihdia/seamformer/README.md

 python train.py --exp_json_path 'SD_Exp1_Configuration.json' --mode 'train' --train_binary
 ```

 After every epoch , we perform validation and we store the train loss , average PSNR and few randomly selected image patches along with their ground truth in `visualisation_folder`.
-If `enableWandB` is ON , then they automatically get synced to corresponding WandB account's dashboard and will be tracked across experiment runs.
+If `enableWandB` is configured to be 'true' , then they automatically get synced to corresponding WandB account's dashboard and will be tracked across experiment runs.
+Additionally , you can override the parameter by specifying `--wandb` flag while executing the above command.

 #### Training Scribble Branch
 For training of the binarisation branch , we initialise the branch weights with the prior binary branch weights for better text localisation.